harismalik-1/roomzi/backend/README.md

 ## Deployment

+For detailed deployment instructions to Railway, see [DEPLOYMENT.md](./DEPLOYMENT.md).

-Make sure to set the environment variables in your deployment environment and run:
+For local deployment, make sure to set the environment variables and run:

 ```bash
 npm run db:generate